-The Board has determined that four out of eight of the Directors as at 31 December 2013 were independent for the purpose of NI 58-101.
-The independent Directors for the financial year ended 31 December 2013 were John Craven, Daryl Gilbert, JoAchim Conrad and David Harris.
+The Board has determined that three out of seven of the Directors as at 31 December 2014 were independent for the purpose of NI 58-101.
+The independent Directors for the financial year ended 31 December 2014 were Daryl Gilbert, JoAchim Conrad and Maxim Mayorets.

-The Board determined that four out of eight of the Directors as at 31 December 2013 were not considered independent for the purpose of NI 58-101.
-The non-independent Directors for the financial year ended 31 December 2013, were Philip O'Quigley, by virtue of being an executive officer of the Corporation, Dr. György Szabó, by virtue of accepting consultation fees from TXM, a wholly-owned subsidiary of the Corporation, Gregory Smith, as the Group has engaged Oakridge Financial Management Inc., of which Mr. Smith is the sole shareholder to assist in submitting returns to the Canadian Revenue Agency; the Group has incurred costs of approximately CDN\$1,000 to Oakridge Financial Management Inc. during the period ended 31 December 2013 and Igor Akhmerov by virtue of providing consultancy services to the Group.
+The Board determined that four out of seven of the Directors as at 31 December 2014 were not considered independent for the purpose of NI 58-101.
+The non-independent Directors for the financial year ended 31 December 2014, were Philip O'Quigley, by virtue of being an executive officer of the Corporation, Dr. György Szabó, by virtue of accepting consultation fees from TXM, a wholly-owned subsidiary of the Corporation; Gregory Smith, as the Group has engaged Oakridge Financial Management Inc., of which Mr. Smith is the sole shareholder to assist in submitting returns to the Canadian Revenue Agency; the Group has incurred costs of approximately CDN\$1,060 to Oakridge Financial Management Inc. during the period ended 31 December 2014 and John Craven by virtue of receiving US\$189,000 for his contribution to the successful farm-out of the exploration permits in the Beetaloo Basin, Australia in 2014.